hash-bash/Covid19-Data-Analysis-Notebook/README.md

 # Covid19 Data Analysis Notebook
-Jupyter Notebook for Data Analysis of Covid19 dataset using DataFrames.
+Jupyter Notebook for Data Analysis of Covid19 dataset using Pandas (DataFrames), Numpy and Matplotlib.

 ### Tasks covered in this Notebook are: